Including why you should have family life insurance and the difference between term life and level term

 Life assurance need to knows

 You won’t be surprised to know that there are loads of different life insurance policies on the market.
 Some protect just your children, some your mortgage and some try to bring down your inheritance tax fee.
+Many companies, like Pacific Life, for example, offer a range of policies (you can Get Pacific Life insurance rates here), so the important thing is to select the policy that best suits your needs.

 For this blog post, we are talking about family life insurance, so what would happen if you or your partner died.
 None of us want to think about it but by planning now you can save your family the heartache of also worrying about the finances too.